 Each student in the college is assigned a faculty adviser with whom the student should confer at least once each term.
 Among other duties, the faculty advisers assist students in planning and accomplishing their programs of study.
 However, it is wholly each student’s responsibility to know and fulfill the requirements for graduation specified for their selected program.

 Because absence from class prevents a student from getting the full benefit of a course and because in many courses, each student’s involvement contributes to the learning process for all other students in the class, the college has adopted the University Attendance Policy for all of its undergraduate courses.

 Background Checks, Drug Testing

 Some degrees, majors and/or courses may require a student to submit to a criminal background check and/or drug testing.
 The results of those checks and/or tests may affect the student’s eligibility to continue in that degree, major and/or course.

-Grades of CD in courses offered by the Diederich College of Communication will be accepted toward majors and/or minors offered by the college provided the student receiving the CD grade has a minimum grade point average of 2.000 in the major or minor.
-Grades of D generally do not fulfill the credit hour requirement for a major or minor in the Diederich College.
-Students having received a grade of D in a Diederich College of Communication course, should contact the department chair who will determine whether or not the course can be accepted or suggest that the course be repeated or replaced by a substitute course.
-If a student receives a grade of CD or D in a major or minor course offered by another college on campus, that department chair must be consulted.
+Grades of C- and above in courses offered by the Diederich College of Communication are accepted toward majors and/or minors offered by the college, provided the student has a minimum grade point average of 2.000 in the major or minor.
+Grades of D+ or D generally do not fulfill the credit hour requirement for a major or minor in the Diederich College.
+Students who received a grade of D+ or D in a Diederich College of Communication course should contact the department chair, who determines whether the course can be accepted.
+If not accepted, the chair can suggest that the course be repeated or replaced by a substitute course.
+If a student receives a grade below a C in a major or minor course offered by another college on campus, that department chair must be consulted.
 Credit is given only once for repeated courses.
 See the University Repeated Courses Policy.